WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 Be very careful!

 These hacks eventually lead to website defacement.
-If you don’t take action now, you can lose control of the hacked WordPress website very quickly.
+If you don’t take action now, you can lose control of the hacked WordPress site very quickly.

 2. You Find Unexpected Error Messages In Your Error Logs